1. What’s your story? Where are you from?

 7. Where did you study?

-When I was 16 I’ve burned my school books and took the dangerous and adventurous trip which is still lasts.
+When I was 16 I’ve burned my school books and took a dangerous and adventurous trip which is still lasting.

 8. Where do you see yourself in five years?
 Working in an agency?

 Often thinking of giving up with pics, as I’ve done with texts and starting producing pop-group.